 Calculate dividend income and understand the tax implications of franking credits

-Calculate franked dividend tax, franking credit offsets and see how franking credits affect your tax payable or refundable
+Calculate franked dividend tax, franking credit offsets and see how franking credits affect your tax payable or refundable.
+Working out franking credits on their own?
+Use the Franking Credits Calculator.

 Include your salary or other income to see accurate tax calculations